CTPSE Noyce Scholars:

 The purpose of CalTeach Physical Sciences and Engineering (CTPSE) is to encourage undergraduates in chemistry, engineering, computer science, and physics to pursue a secondary science teaching credential in chemistry or physics.
 CTPSE is the second Noyce program awarded to UCSB (the first program, CalTeach Santa Barbara, ended in 2014).
 CTPSE includes opportunities to learn to teach from award-winning science teachers at Dos Pueblos High School's Engineering Academy (DPEA), Santa Barbara High School's (SBHS) Green Academy, and San Marcos High School (SMHS).
 Students receive stipends and/or scholarships for their participation in CTPSE.
 Students can also receive mentoring if pursuing the Undergraduate Minor in Science and Mathematics Education and/or applying to a teacher education program.
 CTPSE is part of the larger UCSB CalTeach program.

 For UCSB Undergraduates in Chemistry, Physics, Computer Science, or Engineering

 UCSB undergraduates in chemistry, engineering, computer science, and physics can serve as Noyce Undergraduate Interns in science and engineering education.
 They can earn stipends for their participation in classrooms.
 They can also participate in cohort-building, educational enrichment, and career guidance opportunities.

 More specifically, the Noyce CTPSE Internship consists of a 6-week intensive summer experience (with an award of up to a $2,000 summer stipend) and regular participation during the academic year (with an award of up to a $1,000 stipend per quarter).
 (Note that if a student is receiving academic credit for participating in a classroom, he or she cannot receive a stipend for the same hours.)
 The purpose of the internship is to engage with high school students in the teaching and learning of science and engineering.
 See the application for additional details.

 We will award up to 10 Noyce CTPSE Undergraduate Internships each year.
-Download an application here: 2016-2017 CTPSE Internship Application.pdf
+Download an application here due May 20, 2016: 2016-2017 CTPSE Intern Application.pdf

 For UCSB Teacher Candidates Pursuing A Credential in Chemistry or Physics